 The stream creates quite a feature as it flows firstly over a stony and rock strewn surface before quietly and gently winding its way through the soft sands towards the sea.

-On our previous walk we had detoured inland at this point so we rejoined the official coast path here and continued westwards across the dunes which are the backdrop to the wide level sands of the stunning Broadhaven beach.
-At the far end a final climb up steps leads to a National Trust car park and a washroom block.
-From here the coast path route continues westwards across an area of cliff top known as the Trevallen Downs and there’s a spectacular view eastwards of the rugged coastline with numerous caves, rock arches and rocky outcrops.
+Our previous walk we had detoured inland at this point so we rejoined the official coast path here and continued westwards across the dunes which are the backdrop to the wide level sands of the stunning Broadhaven beach.
+At the far end there’s steps leading to a National Trust car park and a washroom block.
+From here the coast path route continues westwards across an area of cliff top known as the Trevallen Downs and there’s a spectacular view back eastwards of the rugged coastline with numerous caves, rock arches and rocky outcrops.

 There is a sentry gate which marks the boundary of the Ministry of Defence Castlemartin East Range.
 This section of coast path is only accessible when the military range is not in use, so it is important to plan ahead to ensure the coast path is open to proceed from here.

 The land within the range was requisitioned by the War Office in 1938 from the Cawdor family, landowner Lords of the vast Stackpole Estate and has remained in military use as a firing range since.
-Signs along the path warn of the dangers of ordnance left from the military exercises.
-As an environmentally aware rambler I’m usually keen to remove any obvious litter, but as I intend to finish this walk fully intact it’s safe to say I’ll not pick up anything on the range.
+Signs along the path warn of the dangers of ordnance left from the military exercises, so don’t pick up anything in this area!

 The track leads across land above the reputedly old smugglers cove of New Quay, where an abundance of gorse with bright yellow flowers provides some colour to the winter landscape.